BradHutchings/Mmojo-Server/docs/Periodic-Builds.md

 - **Where:** Build in Windows-WSL environment.
 - **How:**
   - Complete a fresh [Windows-WSL deployment](/deploy/Windows-WSL/README.md) after llama.cpp sync.
-  - Build with [elf-debian recipe](/build/elf-debian/README.md), CUDA GPUs, performant.
+  - Build with [Debian recipe](/build/debian/README.md), CUDA GPUs, performant.
   - Keep this package available for use with OpenClaw.

 ---